dmc1778/CheckerBugs/README.md

 The results will be stored within the ```output``` directory.

 #### :rocket: Evaluation
-To generate figure 2a, run the following command:
+To generate Figure 2a, run the following command:
 ```
 python utils/evaluation.py pytorch fig2
 ```
-To generate figure 2b, run the following command:
+To generate Figure 2b, run the following command:
 ```
 python utils/evaluation.py tensorflow fig2
 ```
 You can download the figure 2 data [here](https://github.com/dmc1778/icse2026/blob/master/output/all_results_filtered.csv)

-To generate figure 3, run the following command:
+To generate Figure 3, run the following command:
 ```
 python utils/evaluation.py fig3
 ```